 All told, Newark makes a positive impression and I mention this to Michael Constantine, manager of the National Civil War Centre, when we meet at the attraction, which opened on 3 May 2015.
 He’s heard numerous similar comments and nods.
 “People here often say ‘Newark’s the best town you’ve never visited’,” he jokes.

-The family-friendly centre hosts artefacts and exhibits relating to the build up to the Civil War, look at how the war affected Newark and the country as a whole, and also examine the legacy of the conflict.
+The family-friendly centre hosts artefacts and exhibits relating to the build-up to the Civil War, look at how the war affected Newark and the country as a whole and also examines the legacy of the conflict.
 It has interactive exhibitions plus films bringing to life the stories of individuals involved in the siege of Newark.

 Michael explains how an augmented reality Civil War walking trail has been developed.
-Visitors to the Newark can use smart phones and tablets to trigger film clips and games at various points around the town.
+Visitors to Newark can use smartphones and tablets to trigger film clips and games at various points around the town.

 The Queen’s Sconce earthworks